 - The borrower always remains 100% liable for the debt.

 - The scheme is open to businesses who have not received a facility under the Bank of England’s COVID-19 Corporate Financing Facility (CCFF), Bounce Back Loan Scheme (BBLS) or the Coronavirus Business Interruption Loan Scheme (CBILS), unless the CLBILS will refinance the whole of the BBLS or CBILS facility

 - Companies borrowing more than £50m through CLBILS will be subject to further restrictions on dividend payments, senior pay and share buy-backs during the period of the loan

 - With certain specific carve-outs and exceptions, a CLBILS facility must at all times during its life have security at least equal to the most senior obligations of the Borrower

 - You must be an existing Lloyds Bank customer.

 As with any other commercial transaction, the borrower is always responsible for repayment of the full value of any facility supported by CLBILS.
 The guarantee is to the lender, not the borrower.

-The Coronavirus Large Business Interruption Loan Scheme (CLBILS) is managed by the British Business Bank on behalf of, and with the financial backing of the Secretary of State for Business, Energy & Industrial Strategy.
+The Coronavirus Large Business Interruption Loan Scheme is managed by the British Business Bank on behalf of, and with the financial backing of, the Secretary of State for Business, Energy & Industrial Strategy.
 British Business Bank plc is a development bank wholly owned by HM Government.
 It is not authorised or regulated by the PRA or the FCA.
 Visit british-business-bank.co.uk.